 But while too much screen time taxes kids’ mental health and development, it can also bring identity thieves, sexual predators, and bullies easily into kids’ lives via online platforms.
-With so much inappropriate content always a click away, parents need to give kids the tools they need to stay safe.
+With so much inappropriate content readily available, it’s important to give kids the tools they need to stay safe.

-Tip 1: Be honest and open with your children about the potential dangers of the internet.
+Tip 1: Be honest and open about the potential dangers of the internet.

-This doesn’t mean parents have to be scaremongers.
+This doesn’t mean being a scaremonger.
 Rather, approach issues in an educational, upfront manner.
 Discuss cyberbullying, sexual predators, stalking, identity theft and overall digital citizenship guidelines.
 Emphasize that people aren’t always who they say they are online.
-Encourage them to find you or another trusted adult when they encounter someone or something online that scares them or makes them uncomfortable.
+Encourage them to find a trusted adult when they encounter someone or something online that scares them or makes them uncomfortable.

-Tip 2: Teach your children not to provide any personal or identifying information online.
+Tip 2: Teach them not to provide any personal or identifying information online.

-This includes using identifiers in usernames, talking about hometowns in chat rooms and names of schools, etc. Sexual predators and bullies can use this information to find your child, while burglars can find your home.
+This includes using identifiers in usernames, talking about hometowns in chat rooms and names of schools, etc. Sexual predators and bullies can use this information to identify a child.

-Tip 5: Warn your children not to click on any links, download or open any files from someone they don’t know in person.
+Tip 4: Warn kids not to click on any links, download or open any files from someone they don’t know in person.